billbreit/BitWiseApps/README.md

 **tablestore.py** - a relational-like structure based on liststore with restrictions that implement:

-*Python Types*: enforce column type for any Python type that can be stored by json.
+*Python Types*: enforce column type for any Python type that can be stored/recovered from JSON.

 *Persistence*: save and restore a list of lists structure to/from a JSON file.
 Restore tuple and namedtuple types not recognized by json.